 - Use Case Area of Application: analysis of potential configurations for integrating the RESTORE technology into plants of the pulp and paper industry connected to DH and RES.

-- Expected goals to be achieved: maximize the renewable energy integration and optimize WEH utilization from the factory for highly efficient seasonal heat storage.
+- Expected goals for achievement: maximize the renewable energy integration and optimize WEH utilization from the factory for highly efficient seasonal heat storage.

 Use Case Description: